chrisxuzc/Fudan-GIANT/README.md

 # Fudan-GIANT

-This is a website of Fudan GIANT (Group of Innovative Advances in Nuclear Theory).
+This is a website of GIANT (Group of Innovative Advances in Nuclear Theory) in Fudan University, Shanghai, China.